YairMassri/web1100_final-exam/README.md

 Rest of the day, if there's any time left, is codewars problems.

 ##Day 9:
-These lectures will be a guided practice exercise which will provide an introduction to nodeJS.
+These lectures will be a guided practice exercise which will provide an introduction to nodeJS, npm, and a quick survey of tooling.
 Afterwards, we will do a cumulative programming and theory assessment.

 #Days 10-12: